linsalrob/ComputationalGenomicsManual/Workshops/COMBINE_QLD_2024.md

 wget https://github.com/linsalrob/ComputationalGenomicsManual/raw/master/Datasets/CF/788707_20180129_S_R2.fastq.gz
 ```

-# Step 3.
-Use `fastp` to trim bad sequences and remove the adapters.
+# Use `fastp` to trim bad sequences and remove the adapters.

 We are going to use the [Illumina Adapters](https://github.com/linsalrob/ComputationalGenomicsManual/raw/master/SequenceQC/IlluminaAdapters.fa), and trim out: